Jan Holldack: VfR Aalen

 On 11 January 2020, Holldack transferred to Regionalliga Südwest club VfR Aalen on an 18-month contract.
 He failed to win a call into a matchday squad before the Regionalliga Südwest season was ended prematurely.
 After making three early-2020–21 season appearances, Holldack had his contract terminated by mutual consent on 2 October 2020.

 Rot Weiss Ahlen

 In October 2020, Holldack transferred to Regionalliga West club Rot Weiss Ahlen.
 During what remained of the 2020–21 season, he made 28 appearances and scored five goals and departed the club at the end of the campaign.

 RC Grasse

 On 21 July 2021, Holldack transferred to French Championnat National 2 club RC Grasse.
 Three weeks later, personal issues saw him depart the club.

 Return to Rot Weiss Ahlen

 In August 2021, Holldack returned to Regionalliga West club Rot Weiss Ahlen and signed a two-year contract.
-He made 28 appearances and scored a career-high 9 goals during a mid-table 2021–22 season.
+He made 29 appearances and scored 9 goals during a mid-table 2021–22 season.
 Holldack's desire to leave the club during the 2022 off-season saw him frozen out of the squad, though he returned to the team for the opening match of the 2022–23 season.
+He made 30 appearances and scored a career-high 13 goals during the 2022–23 season, in which the club narrowly avoided relegation.
+Holldack departed the club in May 2023 and made 84 appearances across his two spells, scoring 24 goals.

+1. FC Bocholt

+On 4 May 2023, Holldack transferred to Regionalliga West club 1.
+FC Bocholt and signed a two-year contract.
+He made 33 appearances and scored three goals during a 2023–24 season in which the club finished second in the division, albeit 12 points behind the automatic promotion place.
+Holldack signed a new "long-term" contract in June 2024 and was named captain one month later.
+He made 33 appearances and scored 13 goals during a mid-table 2024–25 season.